 Note: Sometimes the butter can separate out of the toffee.
 This is usually caused by using a too-high temperature.
 Don’t go above medium heat, and you should be good.

-This is a variation on toffee in which the hot mixture is poured over saltine crackers and topped (of course) with chocolate.
-Now, I know this doesn’t sound very elegant, but the recipe is unbelievably easy and absolutely delicious.
-(Many of you probably had this as kids--I didn't.
-I was introduced to it as an adult, so I still think it's kind of magical.)
-This one also does not require a candy thermometer, and I’ve never had it fail on me.
-It’s a really hard recipe to screw up.
+This is a variation on toffee in which the hot mixture is poured over saltine crackers and topped with chocolate.
+Now, this may not sound very elegant, but the recipe is absolutely delicious: sweet, salty, crunchy, and creamy.
+It hits all the notes for a sweet confection.
+This recipe does not require a candy thermometer, either, so it’s a really hard recipe to screw up.
 If you google for this, you'll find a million recipes, all very, very similar.
-Here's one I like, from allrecipes.com
+Here's an easy one, from Taste of Home.

 Microwave Peanut Brittle